wandersonwhcr/k8s-examples/blackbox-exporter/README.md

 Install this example that contains a `Probe` resource to configure Prometheus to make HTTP requests directly to the `Service`.
-This is useful to check if service host is responding correctly on canary deployments.
+This is useful to check if service host is responding correctly, especially on Istio `VirtualService`, where only a subset of pods are used.

 ```
 kubectl apply \